Being properly prepared for a battle is essential!

 If you have more then one character then you have to make the statistics clear for both characters.
 We recommend having two characters in case one of them is knocked out, the other character can flee during an attack.

-This game did not have a game master so we flipped over the cards our self.
+This game did not have a game master so we flipped over the cards ourselves.
 We did the attacks based on the strength of our characters rather than using the dice play mechanics.

 The game is all done!
 We found all five clue cards after nearly turning over every card!
 One of the players got very low on health in the game but she encountered several merchants and was able to buy enough health to get back to full health.